Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 ## Deployment & Development

 ### Playing on a Local machine or via Gitpod Terminal
-This project was developed using a [specialized Code Institute template](https://github.com/Code-Institute-Org/python-essentials-template) which simulates a terminal in the web browser.
+This project was developed using a [specialized Code Institute template](https://github.com/Code-Institute-Org/python-essentials-template) which simulates a terminal in the Google Chrome web browser.
 Due to this, I optimized the game to work by deploying the [final version on Heroku](https://fed-the-bees-4595451a08dc.herokuapp.com/), and I do not recommend playing it locally.
 I have included this section only for completeness.

 1. Navigate to the [GitHub repository](https://github.com/kellie-cat/fed-the-bees), and follow [these steps to clone the project](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) into your IDE of choice